FrostyX/frostyx.github.io/_drafts/google-mbsync.md

   </a>
 </div>

-Copy the generated password from the yellow stripe.
-This is the only time you will be able to see it.
-After closing this page, you won't be able to display it again, so please copy-paste it somewhere and we will put it to the keyring in a minute.
+After closing this page, you won't be able to display it again, so please write down the generated password.
+We will put it to the keyring in a minute.

 ## Isn't 2FA like a 2FA

-The Google documentation about [App Passwords][app-password] explicitly
+Just a small digression in case you skipped the previous section because you already have 2FA configured.
+The Google documentation about [App Passwords][app-password] explicitly says:
-says:

 > App Passwords can only be used with accounts that have 2-Step
 > Verification turned on.